Perturbative Resonance in WIMP paradigm and its Cosmological Implications on Cosmic Reheating and Primordial Gravitational Wave Detection: Conclusion and Discussion

 \end{enumerate}

-At the end, we hope the perturbative resonance can be further explored in a broader scenario with various DM candidates \cite{Tanabashi:2018oca} and various alternative cosmological models \cite{Nojiri:2017ncd}, and it may help us better understand the physics at the earliest epoch of our Universe.
+At the end, we hope the perturbative resonance can be further explored in a broader scenario \footnote{In the two/multiple fields preheating/reheating models such as Refs.~\cite{Taruya:1997iv, Bassett:1998wg, Finelli:2000ya}, a resonant amplification of fields is also predicted, although there is no Boltzmann equation to govern the dynamics of fields.
+Therefore, it should be very interesting to explore how to coordinate these models and the current work within a broader landscape in the future. } with various DM candidates \cite{Tanabashi:2018oca} and various alternative cosmological models \cite{Nojiri:2017ncd}, and it may help us better understand the physics at the earliest epoch of our Universe.